artemkulick/eva-orm/README.md

 EVA ORM is part of an EVA project that provides the ability to create fully asynchronous reactive services with a minimum of dependencies.

 ### At the moment, the project provides (Version 0.1-ALPHA):
 - CRUD operations to the database;
 - Transactional;
 - Configuring TOMCAT and DBCP pools - Apache Jakarta Commons DBCP (Database connection pooling services)
+- Parametization row in tables by POJO class.

 ### At the moment, the project supports only the MySQL database